Women in the Quran: The woman who complained to God about her husband

 The Quran speaks of The woman who complained to God about her husband in Sura 58 (Al-Mujadila), but not by name.
 Hadith provides her name, Khawlah bint Tha'labah.

 The verses that follow are to restore her rights (as well as those of any other woman in her position), when a husband mistreats his wife.
 Muslims refer to this woman and her story to express the mercy of God.

+The woman who untwisted her spun thread after it was strong

+The Quran mentions the woman who untwisted her spun thread after it was strong in Sura 16 (an-Nahl), but not by name.

+Untying a thread that has been tightly twisted, in the context of the Qur'an (Surah An-Nahl verse 92), isa parable for someone who breaks a promise or oath that has been made, like a woman unraveling a strong thread.

+Tafsir al-Jalalayn claims she was "an imbecile Meccan woman who used to spin all day and then undo it".

 Wife of Abu Lahab

 The Quran mentions the wife of Abu Lahab in Sura 111 Al-Masad, but not by name.
 Hadith claims that her name is Umm Jamil bint Harb and the sister of Abu Sufyan.
-It is said that she interrupted Muhammad and Abu Bakr praying in the Ka'ba and, unaware that Muhammad was present, spoke badly of him and his religion.
+It is said that she insulted and ridiculed Muhammad, would set up thorns in his path to bleed and once placed the stomach of a camel on his back as he was prostrating while he and Abu Bakr praying in the Ka'ba and, unaware that Muhammad was present, spoke badly of him and his religion.
 Therefore, the Quran describes how she will be punished, alongside her husband, in Hell for hurting Muhammad.